-The Early Intervention Program (EIP) was launched in 1998 as a health department funded HIV counseling and testing program operating within the ED.
+The Early Intervention Program (EIP) was launched in 1998 as a health department-funded HIV counseling and testing program operating within the Emergency Department (ED).

 This was the first ever example of:

 The EIP is the department’s platform for experiential education, clinical research, and clinical practice/operations in population health and health promotion.
 The size and maturity of the EIP means that infrastructure is in place to directly accommodate or rapidly develop any population health priority for which there is funding and/or interest.
 Total funding for EIP services over the past two decades exceeds $20 million with hundreds of thousands of individuals served by various component programs.